 NMN is Quickly Converted to NAD+

-Safety and side effects (NMN Side Effects)
+NNM Safety and Side Effects

 NMN is considered safe in animals, and the results are promising enough that human trials have started.
 NMN is largely considered to be safe and not toxic, even at high concentrations in mice and in a human study.
 Long-term (one-year) oral administration of NMN in mice does not have toxic effects.
 The very first clinical trial in humans was completed and the evidence supports the idea that NMN is not toxic at single dosages.

 Although one study of Japanese men published in November 2019 noted that subjects had increased levels of bilirubin in their blood following NMN administration, these levels remained within the normal range.
 Future studies should focus on long-term safety and efficacy of taking NMN.
 NMN is not associated with any other known side effects.